 Granules and ready-made suspensions are intended primarily for pediatric use but can also be used in adults.

 Erythromycin Ethylsuccinate Granules: Citric acid, FD&C Red No. 3, magnesium aluminum silicate, sodium carboxymethylcellulose, sodium citrate, sucrose and artificial flavor.

 Erythromycin Oral Suspension - Clinical Pharmacology

-Orally administered erythromycin ethylsuccinate suspension is readily and reliably absorbed.
+Orally administered erythromycin ethylsuccinate suspensions and film-coated tablets are readily and reliably absorbed.
 Comparable serum levels of erythromycin are achieved in the fasting and nonfasting states.

 Erythromycin diffuses readily into most body fluids.
 Only low concentrations are normally achieved in the spinal fluid, but passage of the drug across the blood-brain barrier increases in meningitis.
 In the presence of normal hepatic function, erythromycin is concentrated in the liver and excreted in the bile; the effect of hepatic dysfunction on excretion of erythromycin by the liver into the bile is not known.
 Less than 5 percent of the orally administered dose of erythromycin is excreted in active form in the urine.

 Erythromycin crosses the placental barrier, but fetal plasma levels are low.
 The drug is excreted in human milk.

 Erythromycin acts by inhibition of protein synthesis by binding 50S ribosomal subunits of susceptible organisms.
 It does not affect nucleic acid synthesis.Mechanism of Resistance

 The major route of resistance is modification of the 23S rRNA in the 50S ribosomal subunit to insensitivity while efflux can also be significant.Interactions with Other Antibiotics